How We Draw Near to God and Experience His Promise

 - Paul Tautges counselingoneanother.com

-For God to be pleased with our worship, we must draw near while meeting four conditions.
+For God to be pleased with our worship, we must draw near to Him while meeting four conditions.
 As believers, we must meet the first two demands, but Christ has already satisfied the latter two.
 Let’s look first at the requirements that we must meet.

-1. A True Heart
+1. Draw Near With a True Heart

 We must first draw near “with a sincere heart.”
 The word sincere means true or dependable.It is more than simple sincerity, though it includes this.
 Many religious people come to God in sincerity, but not in truth.
 Our God demands both.
 A true heart is every believer’s responsibility when gathering together with other believers as a church family.
 Therefore, before we worship, we ought to make sure that we come to our local assembly with a genuine heart that has confronted our own hypocrisy and known sin.
 If conflict exists between another believer and us, we must take the initiative to make it right, even on the way to the corporate worship service (Matt.
 5:23–24; Rom.
 12:18).